 One of the most common financial independence tips you might hear is to be careful with your debt.
 There is an argument for taking out debt for an asset.
-However, it's not the same when it comes to liabilities.
-For example, going in debt to purchase a car.
+However, it’s not the same when it comes to liabilities.
+For example, going into debt to purchase a car for real estate agents.
 When you do this, you’re stealing money from your future self and will pay the price in the long term.

 If you’re in the habit of taking out debt and never saving, that’s ultimately costing you your wealth.